“Feeding on Borage Flower”, 2012

 Ink and brush on Fabriano paper, approx. 6″ x 9″

 Here is a detail of another of my series of Leafcutter Bees in brush and ink.
 This is one of a Leafcutter feeding on borage flowers last summer.
+You can view all the leafcutter bee drawings in this gallery.
 At the moment the bees are over-wintering in the bee-house in the shed, but soon they will be moving (along with me!) to a new house and garden.
 Hopefully they will hatch out in the Spring and enjoy some of the flowers I will be planting for them in the new garden.
 Somewhat sadly, the move will mean I will also be leaving behind my “shed” studio, but I will be setting up a new studio overlooking the garden, and will bring you photos of the new place as soon as I can.

 It has been four years since I had this studio built and began drawing again, and it seems fitting that the last thing I’m doing in my “shed” before I move is framing up drawings for my first exhibition!
 The exhibition will feature all of my recent Leafcutter Bee drawings, and will take place at: Coach House Gallery, 58 Edgbaston Park Road, Edgbaston, Birmingham, B15 2RT